marsninja/blog/docs/blog/posts/dataclasses_and_jac_objects.md

 ## The Problem: Python Classes Are Verbose and Error-Prone

 Let's start with the elephant in the room.
-Here's how you define a simple data container in classic Python:
+Here's how you define a simple data container in classic Python—a `Person` class that stores three fields and implements basic equality checking and a readable string representation:

 <div class="code-block" data-lang="python">
 ```python